Beyond real blow-up: Masuda detours and complex holonomy: Conclusions on real Galerkin blow-up

-We have explored asymptotics towards blow-up time $t\nearrow T=0$, and along complex time loops $\gamma^t $ around $T=0$.
-Necessarily, this requires analysis of ODE solutions $(x,y)\in\C^2$ and their associated complex foliations by maximal solution leaves $\fL$.
-Blow-up was studied via projective compactification in rescaled time; see \eqref{ODEuG}--\eqref{ODEwG}.
-The blow-up singularities of complex foliations, of complex codimension two, arise as equilibria at infinity, i.e.\ for projective coordinates $u=1/x=0$, or $v=1/y=0$.
-The remaining coordinates $z=y/x$, or $w=x/y=1/z$, keep track of the relative proportions of the spatially homogeneous, i.e.\ symmetric, $\mathbf{w}$-components $x,u$ versus the spatially antisymmetric components $y,v$.
+We have explored asymptotics towards blow-up time $t\nearrow T=0$, and along complex time loops $\gamma^t $ around $T\!=\!0$.
+Necessarily, this required analysis of ODE solutions $(x,y)\in\C^2$, and their associated complex foliations, by maximal local solution leafs $\fL$.
+Blow-up was studied via projective compactification in rescaled time; see \eqref{ODEuG}-\eqref{ODEwG}.
+The blow-up singularities of complex foliations, of complex codimension two, arise as equilibria ``at infinity'', i.e.\ for projective coordinates $u\!=\!1/x\!=\!0$, or $v\!=\!1/y\!=\!0$.
+The complementary coordinates $z\!=\!y/x$, or $w\!=\!x/y\!=\!1/z$, keep track of the relative proportions of the spatially homogeneous, i.e.\ symmetric, $\mathbf{w}$-components $x,u$ versus the spatially antisymmetric components $y,v$.
 Our analysis was based on the spectral quotient $\lambda:=\lambda_1/\lambda_2$ of eigenvalues of the linearization at such blow-up equilibria.
-Our main interest were closed \emph{blow-up loops} $(\gamma^t,\gamma^{uz})$ and $(\gamma^t,\gamma^{vw})$, respectively, around blow-up equilibria, together with their associated \emph{real-time blow-up stars} of real or complex continuations of solutions.
+Our main interest were \emph{minimal blow-up loops} $(\gamma^t,\gamma^{uz})$ and $(\gamma^t,\gamma^{vw})$, respectively, around blow-up equilibria, together with their associated \emph{real-time blow-up stars} of real or complex continuations of solutions.
 See definitions \ref{defloop} and \ref{defstar}.